Anger Management Brisbane North How to Find the Right Help for You - it could be life-changing!

 What Is Anger Management?

-Anger management is a type of therapy that helps people to improve their self-control and reduce their anger, enabling them to respond more appropriately rather than reacting with anger or aggression in potentially volatile situations.
+Anger management is a type of therapy that helps with self-control and reducing anger, enabling people to respond more appropriately rather than reacting with anger or aggression in potentially volatile situations.
 It can help people understand their triggers and develop better ways of responding to events and other people.
-It is also sometimes referred to as ‘anger regulation’ or ‘anger treatment’.
+It is also sometimes referred to as 'anger regulation' or 'anger treatment'.

 Do I Need Anger Management?